Tour Length

 4How much does a camping trip cost in Uganda?

-“The cost of camping safari packages in Uganda depends on many factors including the size of the group, which national parks and other sites are on the itinerary, and what activities need to be budgeted for.
-As a rule of thumb, you can expect the base price to be around US$200 to US$250 per person per day inclusive of park entrance and camping fees, camping equipment, transport and meals.
-If the itinerary also includes expensive one-off activities such as gorilla trekking (US$600 per person) or to a lesser extent chimp trekking and white-water rafting on the Nile, that will bump up the overall price.”
+“The cost of camping safari packages in Uganda depends on many factors, such as the size of the group, the national parks and sites on the itinerary, and the activities planned.
+Generally, you can expect the base price to be around US$250 to US$300 per person per day, including park entrance and camping fees, camping equipment, transport and meals.
+If the itinerary also includes expensive activities such as gorilla trekking (or to a lesser extent chimp trekking and white-water rafting on the Nile) that will bump up the overall price.”

 5What do I need to pack for a Uganda camping safari?

-“If you are doing an organized safari, it would be normal for the operator to provide all tents, sleeping bags and other camping-related equipment, but it’s safest to check this before you book anything.
-On a self-drive camping safari, you should be able to organize all camping gear through the rental company, but again it would be advisable to discuss this before you make a booking.
-If you're uncomfortable with using a sleeping bag that has presumably been slept in by other people, you could always bring your own, or bring a sleeping bag liner.
+“If you are doing an organized safari, it would be normal for the operator to provide all tents, sleeping bags and other camping-related equipment.
+But it’s best to check this before you book anything.
+On a self-drive camping safari, you should be able to organize all camping gear through the rental company.
+But again it’s advisable to check before you make a booking.
+If you're uncomfortable with using a sleeping bag that has presumably been slept in by other people, you could bring your own, or a sleeping bag liner.
 Other useful items to pack for a camping holiday in Uganda include a powerful torch and/or headlamp, a Swiss Army knife or Leatherman-style multitool device, and binoculars.
-On the medicinal and sanitary front, don't forget to bring sunblock, insect repellent, antimalarial drugs, hand sanitizer and a basic medical kit.
+On the health front, don't forget to bring sunblock, insect repellent, antimalarial drugs, hand sanitizer and a basic medical kit.
 You're more likely to be exposed to cold nighttime weather or tropical storms when camping, so bring a range of waterproof and warm clothing.
 If you're traveling with a lot of electronic gear, be aware that many campsites in Uganda may have limited or no charging facilities.
 Bring a power bank or, better still, a solar portable power battery.
 If you need to go online on a regular basis, it’s best to buy a local SIM card and data bundle when you arrive in Uganda.”

 6Uganda Reviews